holtgrewe/tracdox/trac-sphinx/source/Tutorial/PairwiseSequenceAlignment.rst

 In addition to the previous examined examples we tell the globalAlignment function to use the desired Hirschberg algorithm by explicitly passing the tag ``Hirschberg`` as last parameter.
 The resulting alignment and score are then printed.
-For an overview of available alignment algorithms, see :dox:`PairwiseAlignmentAlgorithms Pairwise Alignment Algorithms`.

 .. includefrags:: core/demos/tutorial/alignments/alignment_global_specialised.cpp
    :fragment: alignment